The book of Ezekiel is one of the major prophets in the Old Testament. It was authored by Ezekiel who was set as a watchman to the house of Israel.

 Ezek 29:1 In the tenth year, in the tenth month, on the twelfth day of the month, the word of the LORD came to me, saying,

 As we saw in chapter 26, the 11th year of King Zedekiah is 586 BC.
 However, this chapter goes back with 10th year.
 The problem is with overlapping references.
-Ezekiel begins with the 5th year of King Jehoiachin’s captivity which is 593 BC as we saw in chapter 1.
-Hence, 10th year is 583 BC – three years after the destruction of Jerusalem with reference to captivity of King Jehoiachin.
+Hence, the 10th year is 587 BC.

 Ezek 29:2-7 “Son of man, set your face against Pharaoh king of Egypt, and prophesy against him, and against all Egypt.
 “Speak, and say, ‘Thus says the Lord GOD: “Behold, I am against you, O Pharaoh king of Egypt, O great monster who lies in the midst of his rivers, Who has said, ‘My River is my own; I have made it for myself.’
 But I will put hooks in your jaws, And cause the fish of your rivers to stick to your scales; I will bring you up out of the midst of your rivers, And all the fish in your rivers will stick to your scales.
 I will leave you in the wilderness, You and all the fish of your rivers; You shall fall on the open field; You shall not be picked up or gathered.
 I have given you as food To the beasts of the field And to the birds of the heavens.
 Then all the inhabitants of Egypt Shall know that I am the LORD, Because they have been a staff of reed to the house of Israel.
 When they took hold of you with the hand, You broke and tore all their shoulders; When they leaned on you, You broke and made all their backs quiver.”